 It was just a few weeks ago that I gave an update on my financial goals that I originally established towards the end of 2011.
-In my update, I explained that so far my wife and I have been able to pay for our graduate business administration program schooling in cash.
+In my update, I explained that so far my wife and I have been able to pay for our graduate schooling in cash.
 This is a commitment that we have made after graduating from college without any debt.
 We don’t like the idea of having to be have tens of thousands of dollars hanging over our heads for years or decades after we graduate and so we would rather work hard to avoid going into debt to pay for college.

 Easiest Way to Pay for College or Graduate School